All Episodes

 They are not aware at the Christian Science Monitor that we pay attention.

-Now the drive-bys are gonna miss this.
+Now, the drive-bys are going to miss this.

-All they're gonna see is, oh my God, is it that they want to come here so bad, these kids want to get to America so bad that they are willing to risk rape and pregnancy to get here.
+These kids want to get to America so bad that they are willing to risk rape and pregnancy to get here.

-Oh my God, how can we keep them out?
+Oh, my God, how can we keep them out?

 That will be their take on it.

-They will not remember that we've been told they are fleeing rape and pregnancy and Sex trafficking in order to come here.
+They will not remember that we've been told they are fleeing rape and pregnancy and sex trafficking in order to come here.

 Not that it is occurring on the trip, which is this story.